fwmechanic/k_edit/README.md

 I have no fondness for Visual Studio, nor for installers, so when I finally found [a reliable way to obtain MinGW](http://news.ycombinator.com/item?id=4112374) and didn't have to pay a significant code-size price for doing so (updt: K.exe's disk footprint has grown significantly since then, mostly at the hands of GCC, though adopting `std::string` and other STL bits has doubtless contributed greatly...), I was thrilled!
 Since then I have extensively modified the K code to take great advantage of the major generic features of C++11.
 As a result, K no longer compiles with the MSVC 7.1 compiler.

 Per
 [Visual-Studio-Why-is-there-No-64-bit-Version](http://blogs.msdn.com/b/ricom/archive/2009/06/10/visual-studio-why-is-there-no-64-bit-version.aspx)
 the 32-bit version of K may be the better (more efficient) one (unless your use case includes editing > 2GB files), but given STL's removal of support for 32-bit MinGW, we will "follow suit."
+And of course, Linux in 2014+ is almost universally 64-bit (and works fine).

 [README Markdown Syntax Reference](https://confluence.atlassian.com/display/STASH/Markdown+syntax+guide)